Minimizing Dynamic Regret on Geodesic Metric Spaces: Gradient-variation Bound on Manifolds

 \begin{lemma} For any $i\in[N]$, Optimistic Hedge satisfies

 \end{lemma}

-Unfortunately, the optimism term proposed in \cite{zhao2020dynamic} is incompatible with the Riemannian metric and thus does not work on manifolds.
-We instead propose to use the following surrogate loss and optimism:
+Following the insightful work of \cite{zhao2020dynamic}, we also adopt the Optimistic Hedge algorithm as the meta algorithm, but there are some key differences in the design of the surrogate loss and optimism.
+To respect the Riemannian metric, we propose the following:

 where $\x_t$ and $\bx_t$ are Fr\'echet averages of $\x_{t,i}$ w.r.t. linear combination coefficients $\w_{t}$ and $\w_{t-1}$ respectively.
+Under the Fr\'echet mean, we can show

-We emphasize that the design of the surrogate loss and optimism is highly non-trivial.
-As we will see in the proof of Theorem \ref{opthedge-reg}, the combination of the surrogate loss and the gradient-vanishing property of the Fr\'{e}chet mean ensures Lemma \ref{optHedge} can be invoked to upper bound the regret of the meta-algorithm.
+which ensures Lemma \ref{optHedge} can be applied to bound the meta-regret and the geodesic mean does not meet this requirement.
+We also emphasize that the design of the surrogate loss and optimism is highly non-trivial.
+As we will see in the proof of Theorem \ref{opthedge-reg}, the combination of the surrogate loss and the gradient-vanishing property of the Fr\'{e}chet mean ensures Lemma \ref{optHedge} can be invoked to upper bound the regret of the meta algorithm.
 However, $\m_{t}$ cannot rely on $\x_t$ thus, we need to design optimism based on the tangent space of ${\bx_t}$, which incurs extra cost.
-Luckily, we bound the distortion by the sensitivity of the Fr\'{e}chet mean (Lemma \ref{frechet}) and apply the negative term in Lemma \ref{optHedge} to eliminate it.
-Algorithms \ref{alg:expert_v} and \ref{alg:meta_v} describe the expert algorithm and meta-algorithm of \radarv.
-We show the meta-regret and total regret of \radarv in Theorems \ref{opthedge-reg} and \ref{var-reg}, respectively.
-Detailed proof in this section is deferred to Appendix \ref{app:radarv}. \begin{thm} Assume all losses are $L$-gsc-smooth on $\M$.
-Then under Assumptions \ref{hada}, \ref{diam}, \ref{grad}, the regret of Algorithm \ref{alg:meta_v} satisfies:
+Luckily, under Equation \eqref{radarv_opt}, we find a reasonable upper bound of this geometric distortion by showing